backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/ECS DVA.md

 ---
 ## Miscellaneous
-- If you *terminate a container instance* while it is in the *STOPPED* state, that container instance *isn't automatically removed from the cluster*.
-You will need to remove your container instance in the STOPPED state by using the Amazon ECS console or AWS Command Line Interface.
+- If you *terminate a container instance* while it is in the
+	- **STOPPED** state, that container instance **ISN'T automatically removed from the cluster**.
+		- You will need to remove your container instance in the STOPPED state by using the Amazon ECS console or AWS Command Line Interface.
+	- **RUNNING** state that container instance is **automatically removed**, or deregistered, from the cluster.

 > [!question]- Question related to *cluster name parameter*
 > You are working for a shipping company that is automating the creation of ECS clusters with an Auto Scaling Group using an AWS CloudFormation template that accepts cluster name as its parameters. *Initially*, you launch the template with *input value 'MainCluster'*, which deployed five instances across two availability zones.
 The *second time, you launch the template with an input value 'SecondCluster'*.
 However, the instances created in the second run *were also launched in 'MainCluster'* even after specifying a different cluster name.
 What is the root cause of this issue?